Why is this medication prescribed?

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain lab tests before and during your treatment to see if it is safe for you to receive trametinib and to check your body's response to trametinib.
+Your doctor will also check your skin for any changes before you begin treatment, every 2 months during your treatment, and for up to 6 months after treatment.
 Your doctor will also check your blood pressure from time to time as needed.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.